ghoullier/zetapush-next-open-specification/2-dev.md

       email: "jean-martin@zetapush.com"
     })
     /**
-     *  The cloud function call return a promise.
+     *  The cloud function return a promise.
 In the "then" part we have the response */
     .then(createdUser => {
-      console.log(
-        `The user : ${createdUser.firstname} ${
-          createdUser.lastname
-        } is just created !`
+      console.log(`The user : ${createdUser.firstname} ${createdUser.lastname} is just created !`);
-      );
     })
     /**
-     *  The cloud function call return a promise.
-In the "catch" part we have the response */
+     *  The cloud function return a promise.
+In the "catch" part we have the error */
     .catch(error => {
       console.errror(`Failed to create user : ${error.message}`);